ev3dev/ev3dev.github.io/support.md

 Gitter
 ------

 [gitter.im] is an online chat service that works in conjunction with GitHub.
+We monitor our Gitter room and are happy to provide support in live chat.

+**This is the recommended means of live chat support for ev3dev.**

 If you have a GitHub or Twitter account, come say hello at <https://gitter.im/ev3dev/chat>.